Kenner Star Wars action figures: Description

-The Star Wars action figures are plastic, usually smaller than four inches (10 cm), and are typically poseable at five points on their bodies, but there are many differences and unique qualities in the individual figures that depart from these norms.
+The Star Wars action figures are plastic, usually smaller than four inches (10 cm), and are typically poseable at five points on their bodies, though there are many differences and unique qualities in the individual figures that depart from these norms.
 Kenner's Star Wars action figures were produced along with vehicles and playsets based on the Star Wars movies.

 The majority of figures were packaged individually attached to "cardbacks" in a plastic blister.

 List of Kenner Star Wars action figures

 Figure variations

 Variations exist for most of the different figures.
 These can range from major resculpts and differences in accessories supplied with the figures, to differences in paint detailing, for instance in hair color, or differences in sculpting materials.
 Some variations command higher prices in the collector market due to relative scarcity.

 During the Empire Strikes Back run, the R2-D2 figure was altered to include an extendable "sensorscope."
 Similarly, C-3PO was resculpted with removable limbs.
 In 1985, R2-D2 was again altered to feature a pop-up lightsaber.
 Both the removable limb C-3PO and pop-up lightsaber R2-D2 were offered with alternate paint detailing in the Droids range.

 The lightsaber-wielding characters originally featured a double-telescoping saber mechanism.
 This was changed to a single-telescoping mechanism early in 1978.
-As the Luke Skywalker figure was part of the Early Bird promotion, proportionately more of these were released with the double-telescoping mechanism, while double telescoping Ben (Obi-Wan) Kenobi and Darth Vader figures are comparatively more rare and sought-after.
+As the Luke Skywalker figure was part of the Early Bird promotion, proportionately more of these were released with the double-telescoping mechanism, while double telescoping Ben (Obi-Wan) Kenobi and Darth Vader figures are comparatively more rare and sought after.

 The Sears exclusive Cantina adventure playset contains four action figures.
-The Snaggletooth figure initially included wears a blue outfit with silver disco style boots, and is about the same size as the Luke and Han figures.
-Upon George Lucas's request, this "Blue Snaggletooth" was subsequently corrected to represent the character as actually featured in the movie; and a resculpted shorter, barefoot, red-outfitted figure was released.
+The Snaggletooth figure initially included wears a blue outfit with silver disco style boots, and long legs.
+This "Blue Snaggletooth" was subsequently corrected to represent the character as actually featured in the movie; and a resculpted shorter, barefoot, red-outfitted figure was released.
 Only the corrected "Red Snaggletooth" was released on blistered cardbacks, which made the "Blue Snaggletooth" more scarce and sought after by collectors.

 Early Han Solo figures have a somewhat diminutive head sculpt.
 This was later replaced by a larger sculpt.

 Early Jawa figures were released with a vinyl cape similar to that of Obi-Wan Kenobi.
 This was later changed to a fabric cloak.